How to Stop Exchange Server from Recreating Meetings?

 • Only delegate calendar control permissions when absolutely necessary and revoke them as soon as possible.

-Why do I see the links of meetings that I didn’t make on my calendar?
+Why do I see the links to meetings that I didn’t make on my calendar?

 • Someone else added your name to the meeting list instead of another person.